berlinonline/converjon/README.md

 ```

 ###Logging
-There are three logging levels: "access", "error" and "debug".
+There are three logging levels: `access`, `error` and `debug`.
 Each of them can be directed to either STDOUT, STDERR or into a log file.

 ```YAML
 logging: